garrandall/popular-music-data/tracks/mockingbird-carly-simon-james-taylor.md

 I'm gonna find myself a better way
 And if that better way ain't so
 I'll ride with the tide and go with the flow
-And that's why I keep on shoutin' in your ear.....
+And that's why I keep on shoutin' in your ear...

 Everybody have you heard
 She's gonna buy me a mockingbird